chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 SCAR
 (honestly sarcastic)
--- yes, because there's no other lion more worthy to rule...
-But.
+-- yes, because there's no other lion more worthy to rule... but.
 He wanted you to first prove yourself to him, in a show of bravery.
 A test.

 SIMBA
 A test!
 But what do I do?